 Studying at the University of the Highlands & Islands

-Modules are single course units: at UHI students usually take four modules in one semester.
+Modules are single course units: at UHI students usually take three modules in one semester.
 Our full-time degree students are required to take most of the modules from within their specific area of study (a course): for example, Adventure Tourism Management, or Marine Science.
 We advise Study Abroad students to follow this path as well (that way you can integrate better with your fellow UHI students), however it is also possible to take modules from different courses.
 Sometimes, if the module is delivered from a different campus, you may need to join classes by video conferencing.

 If you study with us in semester 1 only and your home institution requires you to be back in January, we can make special arrangements for your assessments to be made before Christmas break.
 Please make sure you let us know at the stage of applying.